joejb/compile-from-source-code/README.md

 #Getting a Source Package

 Now you’ll need your desired application’s source code.
-These packages are usually in compressed files with the .tar.gz or .tar.bz2 file extensions.
+The source code for software on Linux comes in the form of compressed tar files, which typically have either .tar.gz or .tar.bz2 extensions.

-Locate the program’s .tar.gz or .tar.bz2 file and save it to your computer.
 A .tar.gz or .tar.bz2 is like a .zip file.

-To use it, we’ll have to extract its contents.
+Locate the program’s .tar.gz or .tar.bz2 file and save it to your computer or know the URL (download link) to the tarball.
+Once you have the URL, use ‘wget’ to fetch the tarball from command line.

+    $ wget <URL (download link) to the tarball>

+The above command will download the tarball into the current directory.

+Next unpack the tarball in order to get access to the source code and other files.
+Depending on the extension, use one of the following commands:

 Use this command to extract a .tar.gz file:

-    S tar -xzvf file.tar.gz
+    S tar -xzvf file_name.tar.gz

 Or use this command to extract a .tar.bz2 file:

-    S tar -xjvf file.tar.bz2
+    S tar -xjvf file_name.tar.bz2

 You’ll end up with a directory with the same name as your source code package.

 Use the cd command to enter it.

+#Read Install Documentation

+Once the software source code is downloaded and extracted, the very first thing that one should do is to go through the documentation.
+This is a very important step that thoroughly would save you from most of the future problems.
+The documentation provides information about the software, changes since last version, links to more documentation, information regrading the author of the software, steps for compilation and installation of software etc.
+So we can see that lots of valuable information is present in the documentation.
+This whole information is broadly divided into two files : ‘Readme’ and ‘Install’.
+While ‘Install’ covers all the information required for compilation and installation, all the other information is covered in the ‘Readme’ file.
+Please note that the name of file and it case may vary.

 #Resolving Dependencies